pauly/lightwaverf/README.md

     lightwaverf mood living all50

 Note that this sets the state on each device configured in that room by looping through the configuration.
 There will be a short pause between each device being set to ensure that all the commands are successful.

+Finally, you can also set the state for all rooms in one go (useful for switching off everything in the house) using the keyword 'all' as the room name:

+    lightwaverf mood all alloff
+    lightwaverf mood all allfull

+Again, everything except 'alloff' will be looping through your configuration and so may take some time to complete.

+Also, please see the section on exclusions below if you want to exclude certain devices from these 'all' commands.

 To (re)learn a mood with the current device settings: